birdman by topinaris, flickr

 My father lost his job when he came back from the fighting.
 His eyes were torn away he said.
 His heart was in the gutter.
 At work he kept his jaws locked when he was supposed to speak and he kept getting lost and not able to find his way to meetings and conferences.
 That’s what he told me the first night we smeared the pinecones with peanut butter then rolled them through the seed spread out on the newspaper on the basement floor.

 “A man is not meant to see another man’s bone, the skin torn from muscle, another man’s guts, his brains,” he says.
 “It is not meant for man to see man disassembled for at the sight, you lose yourself.
 Both you and the man so disassembled lose the dignity it is meant for a man to have.
 Without dignity many things are not possible.”
 As he says this, he slides one of mama’s silver knives over a pinecone.
-He doesn’t specify exactly what he means by this and I didn’t ask.
+He doesn’t specify exactly what he means by this and I don’t ask.

 That first night we do a few practice pinecones for the backyard.
 We hang them from the trees with the yarn Mama left in her sewing basket.
 My father has me climb up among the branches and tie them around the limbs.